Shubhra-js/Compliance_checker/README.md

 • Once a shipment passes all checks, auto-generate a compliance report (PDF/HTML) with all shipment details.
 • A download button for users to keep a record of their parcel’s compliance status.

-Gamified Learning Module:
-• Since you already have gamification, add mini-quizzes about shipping rules or simulated shipment scenarios.
-• Reward users with vouchers or points for correctly identifying violations.

 Interactive World Map:
 • A map showing countries with their shipping restrictions highlighted.
 • Users click on a country to view its restricted items and shipping policies.